Setting up a company in Mauritius

 - Date or suggested date of commencement for a company;

 - Telephone number and email address.

 Setting up a company in Mauritius is a swift process, taking on average 3 working days.
-However, the timeline and requirements needed to register a company depends on the type of company being registered.
+However, the timeline and requirements needed to register a company depends on the type of company being registered, and the licence(s) it requires to operate.
 Before setting up a company in Mauritius, you must therefore identify the appropriate company type for your activities, and obtain approval from the Financial Services Commission.